gareth-24/capstone/README.md

 * 1:30: Add new demo branch to the github repo
 * 4:15: Research Zustand state management
   - End of day 07/26 checkpoint: have working UI with product gallery popup pages
+  - Note tasks and goals that take priority for tomorrow

 ## Helpful Resources and Links: